arangodb/arangodb/Documentation/Books/Manual/Deployment/DC2DC/ArangoSyncWorkers.md

 The _ArangoSync Worker_ must be reachable on a TCP port `${PORT}` (used with `--server.port` option).
 This port must be reachable from inside the datacenter (by _sync masters_).

+Note the large file descriptor limit.
+The _sync worker_ requires about 30 file descriptors per shard.
+If you use hardware with huge resources, and still run out of file descriptors, you can decide to run multiple _sync workers_ on each machine in order to spread the tasks across them.

 ## Recommended deployment environment